 Students who wish to compete at the JSHS National Competition, must qualify through competition at their regional symposium first.
-Students do not need to be nominated by a teacher or mentor for entry into the Regional competition.
+Students do not need to be nominated by a teacher or mentor for entry into the regional competition.
 Students can self-nominate and submit their entry independently.
 All high-school level (grades 9-12) students are eligible, including home-schooled students.

-Regional
+Regional Symposium

-To be eligible for the Northern California & Western Nevada Regional competition, students must, at the time of application, currently attend high school in any of the Northern California or Western Nevada counties listed in Tables 1a and 1b.
+To be eligible for the Northern California Regional competition, students must, at the time of application, currently attend high school in any of the Northern California counties listed in Tables 1.
 Students may compete in only one regional symposium.